-Top 10 Apps to Help You Achieve Your Goals and Build New Habits
+Top 10 Productivity Apps for Architects to Help You Achieve Your Goals

 With the daily distractions of Facebook, emails and calls, it can become difficult to keep your eye on the ball.
-This is why having an app that tracks habits and helps you stay organized can made a huge impact on your professional and personal success.
+This is why having a productivity app that tracks habits and helps you stay organized can made a huge impact on your professional and personal success.

 #1 – Evernote